Teenage Drug Abuse And Addiction

 - Missing curfew

 It’s up to parents to initiate a conversation with their children if they suspect drug use.
-One in five parents who suspect their teen is using drugs do not intervene to prevent further drug use.
+One in five parents who suspects their teen is using drugs does not intervene to prevent further drug use.

 The best way to get a teen to communicate about their drug use is by asking compassionate and understanding questions.

-Parents can ask straightforward questions when said in the right tone.
-Simply asking, “Have you been using drugs or alcohol?” or “Has anyone offered you drugs recently?” can be enough to get the conversation started.
+Parents can ask straightforward questions in a nonthreatening tone.
+Simply asking the question “Have you been using drugs or alcohol?” or “Has anyone offered you drugs recently?” can be enough to get the conversation started.

-Responding to a teen’s admittance or denial of drug use in the right away is just as important as asking the right questions.
+Responding to a teen’s admission or denial of drug use in the right away is just as important as asking the right questions.

 - OR -

 Parents shouldn’t overreact if their teen comes clean about using drugs.
 Overreacting or lashing out can prevent a teen from opening up about their experience.
-Getting teens to talk is important to determine if their drug use was a one-time thing or if it’s becoming a problem.
+Getting teens to talk is important in determining if their drug use was a one-time thing or if it’s becoming a problem.

 Naturally, there is a possibility that teens may lie about their drug use.
 Parents should reassure their child that they are concerned and want to help.

-If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test or professional help can uncover a teen drug problem.
-Therapists, pediatricians and addiction specialists can help diagnose a teen drug problem.
+If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test can uncover a teen drug problem.
+Therapists, pediatricians, and addiction specialists can also help uncover a teen drug problem.

-The most common drugs abused by teens aren’t much different from those of adults.
-But the reasons for abuse may be different as teens often abuse a substance based on its accessibility.
-Teens are also more likely to take excessive amounts of drugs and alcohol because of how they perceive the risks and dangers.
+The drugs most commonly abused by teens aren’t much different from those abused by adults.
+But the reasons for abuse may be different, as teens often abuse a substance based on its accessibility.
+Teens are also more likely to take excessive amounts of drugs and alcohol because of how they perceive the risks and dangers associated with use.

 Alcohol is the substance most commonly abused by teens.
 The social acceptance of drinking among people of legal drinking age can lead many teens to view alcohol as relatively harmless.
-Research suggests teens are more likely to binge drink because their impulse control hasn’t fully developed.
+Research suggests teens are more likely to binge drink; this may have to do with the fact that their impulse control hasn’t fully developed.

-Approximately 20 percent of 12th graders reported binge drinking in 2014.
-Nearly 40 percent had used alcohol in the last month.
+Approximately 20% of 12th graders reported binge drinking in 2014.
+Nearly 40% had used alcohol in the last month.

 Binge drinking increases the risk of addiction in people of any age, and the teenage brain is more susceptible to addiction.
 Talking to teens about theses risks can curb underage drinking.

-Regular marijuana users most often started during their adolescence.
-The perceptions of marijuana use among teens is changing; most high school seniors do not think smoking marijuana occasionally carries any risk.
-More than 20 percent of teens report having used marijuana at least once in the past month.
+Regular Marijuana users most often start during their adolescence.
+The perceptions of Marijuana use among teens is changing; most high school seniors do not think smoking Marijuana occasionally carries any risk.
+More than 20% of teens report having used Marijuana at least once in the past month.

 Many prescription drugs have intoxicating effects, and this is no secret to most teens.
-Narcotic painkillers like OxyContin and benzodiazepines like Xanax produce pleasurable effects that teens may seek out.
-These substances have high addictive potential and a risk of overdose.
+Narcotic Painkillers like OxyContin and Benzodiazepines like Xanax produce pleasurable effects that teens may seek out.
+These substances come with a high potential for abuse and overdose.

-Nearly 40 percent of teens who abused prescription medication obtained the drugs from their parents’ medicine cabinet.
+Nearly 40% of teens who abused prescription medication obtained the drugs from their parents’ medicine cabinet.

 Teens may also abuse over-the-counter medications.
-The substance dextromethorphan (DXM), a cough suppressing substance, is found in many common cold and flu medicines.
+The substance Dextromethorphan (DXM), a cough Suppressant, is found in many common cold and flu medicines.
 DXM can cause intoxicating effects in high doses, and an overdose is a real possibility.